Child Safeguarding Statement

-- The parents/guardians of the child who requires assistance with specific toileting /intimate care needs must provide clean underwear and suitable clothing will be kept in the school so that if a pupil has an ‘accident’ of this nature, they will in the first instance be offered fresh clothing into which they can change.
+- The parents/guardians of the child who requires assistance with specific toileting /intimate care needs must provide clean underwear and suitable clothing.
+These will be kept in the school so that if the child has a toileting issue of this nature, they will in the first instance be offered their own fresh clothing into which they can change.

-- If the pupil for whatever reason cannot clean or change themselves and the parents/guardians cannot be contacted, the child will be assisted by members of staff familiar to the child.
+- If the parents/guardians cannot be contacted, the child will be assisted by members of staff familiar to the child.
 In all such situations, two members of staff should be present.
 Parents will be notified by the class teacher at the end of the school day.

 - It is the policy in this school that one-to-one teaching is only undertaken if in the best interest of the child